-- Young workers disproportionately work in low-wage jobs, especially in the hospitality and retail industries.5 In 2019, 45% of workers aged 16-24 worked in leisure, hospitality, and retail.6 - These industries with youth overrepresentation are the least likely to provide paid sick leave.7 For example, only 64% of workers in sales and related industries had any access to paid sick leave in 2020.8 The service sector-comprising leisure, hospitality, and retail-is the employment sector least likely to receive paid sick leave.9 - At the same time, Black and Latine workers are more likely to be in low-wage positions and are the groups least likely to have access to paid sick days.10 The lowest paid quarter of the workforce is majority Black and Latine.11 - Black and Latine workers aged 16-24 are more likely to be underemployed than both their white counterparts and older adults; this includes those who are involuntarily working part-time and would prefer full-time employment.12 Part-time work is also much less likely to offer paid sick leave than full-time work.13
+- Young workers disproportionately work in low-wage jobs, especially in the hospitality and retail industries.5 In 2024, 5.5 million workers aged 16-24 worked in leisure, hospitality, and retail.6 - These industries with youth overrepresentation are the least likely to provide paid sick leave.
+For example, only 70% of workers in sales and related industries had any access to paid sick leave in 2024.
+The service sector-comprising leisure, hospitality, and retail-is the employment sector least likely to receive paid sick leave. - At the same time, Black and Latine workers are more likely to be in low-wage positions and are the groups least likely to have access to paid sick days.
+10 Black and Latine workers continue to have considerably lower earnings than the rest of the workforce.
+11 - Black and Latine workers aged 16-24 are more likely to be underemployed than both their white counterparts and older adults; this includes those who are involuntarily working part-time and would prefer full-time employment.
+12 Only 51% of part-time workers have access to paid sick time compared to 86% of full-time workers.
+13